Welcome to COT

 The COT is dedicated to encouraging young musicians through innovative educational programs.
 At our Instrument Petting Zoos, children enjoy a hands-on musical experience as they hold and play a variety of instruments.
 COT also plays a critical role in cultivating local and statewide musical talent by sponsoring an annual Young Artists' Competition.

 Rehearsals for the COT are held on Tuesdays from 7:00 to 9:30 pm at the Church of Jesus Christ of Latter-day Saints, 1540 E Linden Street in Tucson.
-Our season runs from the middle of August through mid-May.
+Our season runs from early September through mid-May.